What ejournals do I have access to at King's and how do I access them?

 Where do I search for ejournals?

-You can search or browse for ejournal titles using the ejournals A-Z list.
+You can search or browse for ejournal titles using the Journal Search.
 Search for an ejournal using the full title of the journal if you know it or by using keywords.
-Once you have located an ejournal title, you can click on the red ‘I’ icon for further information.
+Once you have located an ejournal title, you can click on the Available Online link for further information.
 This will provide information on what years are available for the ejournal and links to where the full text of the ejournal can be accessed.
 Sometimes there may be several links available if the ejournal title is available on more than one publisher website.

 How do I access ejournals?

 Once you have located the ejournal you'd like to access, click on the title to go to the ejournal.
 You will then be transferred direct to the publisher website or presented with a menu if more than one option is available.
 Most ejournals can be accessed on campus without requiring you to log in.
 If you are off campus, then you will need to log in using your King’s username and password.
-There are exceptions and you should always check the red ‘I’ icon next to the title on the ejournals A-Z list.
+There are exceptions and you should always check the Available Online link next to the journal title.
 Some ejournal titles have specific instructions to access the journal and these might include a special username and password.
 Further information on passwords and guidance on how to log in are available on the accessing eresources page.

 How can I search for articles?

-If you would like to search for articles on a specific subject, then you should use an appropriate index or bibliographic database.
+You can search for journal articles using Library Search.
+For in depth research or searching you should use an appropriate index or bibliographic database.
 Further information on databases can be found on the databases page and guidance on which bibliographic databases are available for your subject area is available on the Library Subject Guides.

 What if I can’t find the ejournal I want?